casangi/pyasdm/docs/index.rst

     The Java classes always check on row uniqueness for the required key fields when a table is ready.
 The c++ classes can optionally skip that step.
 Skipping that step can save considerable time when reading large binary tables (see the previous item).
 This needs to be implemented.

+Read early SDM versions
+    The current code only reads versions (schemaVersion in ASDM.xml) >= 3.
+Earlier versions are handled in the c++ code by using the libxslt library and two xsl (stylesheet) files packaged with casarundata that describe the transformations from version 2 to version 3 for both ALMA and EVLA data (the transformations are different).
+That transformation is not yet available in pyasdm.
+Attempting to read an ASDM without a schemaVersion or with a schemaVersion value < 3 will raise a ConversionException.
+That transformation is also not available in the Java code (so pyasdm currently behaves as the Java code does).

 BDF write.
     This will be added.